 For information about job prospects for these career fields, please visit the U.S. Bureau of Labor Statistics Occupational Handbook.

-Potential career pathways could include becoming a Training and Development Specialist or an Instructional Designer/Coordinator.
+Potential career pathways could include becoming a Training and Development Specialist or Instructional Designer/Coordinator.

 The OSU Career Development Center can also support your career exploration.